-International students under 18 must have UTS College approved accommodation and welfare arrangements, or their accommodation must be approved by the Department of Home Affairs.
+International students under 18 must use accommodation approved by UTS College (with approved welfare arrangements) or have welfare arrangements approved by the Department of Home Affairs.

-If they have a parent, legal custodian, or eligible relative who wishes to care for them in Australia, that person must apply to be the student's nominated guardian through Department of Home Affairs.
+If an international student's parent, legal custodian, or eligible relative wishes to care for them in Australia, they must apply to be their nominated guardian through the Department of Home Affairs.

-Currently the College approves the three accommodation types below.
-You can find more details and application instructions in the Under 18 information guide.
+The College currently approves the three accommodation types below.
+You'll find details and application instructions in our Under 18 information guide.